gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- stronger mismatch under restart
+- stronger mismatch under weak recoupling after restart

 This will let the triad be tested on:
-- whether a restarted mainline can withstand renewed contradictory pressure without confusion
+- whether a fresh weak coupling candidate after restart can withstand contradictory follow-up without confusion
-- whether memory of prior coupling and ambiguity can remain available without dominating current interpretation
+- whether memory of prior coupling, contradiction, and restart can remain available without dominating current interpretation
-- whether coherence can distinguish between genuine re-initiation and noisy branch churn
+- whether coherence can distinguish between genuine new recoupling and noisy relational churn
-- whether restart behavior remains disciplined under harsher perturbation
+- whether weak reopening remains disciplined under harsher perturbation